 The Norwegian Rat, a bar and pizzeria across the street from our hotel, was the source of great eats and fun conversations.
 In fact, we’d barely passed through the insulated front door when a ship’s bell rang announcing free drinks contributed by a generous patron.
 Draft IPA in hand, I spent a moment with my benefactor and learned that he was the chief engineer on a supply ship docked way out in the lagoon.
 They were contracted to provide support to a military surveillance craft keeping watch on the Ruskies.
 That reinforced the fact that we were only a stone’s throw from the Russia.
 They were celebrating something, and everyone was more than willing to share their favorite places to visit in Unalaska.
 The clear favorite was up on Mount Ballyhoo.
 So the following morning we set off and climbed the 3-mile out-and-back switchback road while enjoying the eagles soaring beneath us and snowy peaks in the distance.
 After summiting the 897′ peak, we entered the hallowed remains of Fort Schwatka, the highest military post in the US.
 The fort, 800 miles west of Anchorage, was one of four coastal defense posts built to protect Dutch Harbor (crucial back door to the United States) during World War II.
 Amidst the snow-leveled wooden ruins, Terry spotted a brilliant Willow Ptarmigan, the male, and Sooney soon found the female munching away nearby.
 These are challenging birds to spot and contrasted nicely with the concrete bunkers characterizing the former military base that housed upwards to 1,000 troops during World War II.

-We were informed that, in addition to humans, the only 2 mammals living on Amaknak Island are the Red Fox and rats.
-Visiting Unalaska Island we spotted both Arctic Ground Squirrels and smaller (and noisy) black-tailed squirrels-my name for now.
+The owner of the Rat informed us that, in addition to humans, the only 2 mammals living on Amaknak Island are the Red Fox and rats.
+Hiking around Unalaska Island we spotted several noisy Arctic Ground Squirrels so I guess that makes three.
 Other species were either endemic or introduced, but have long been decimated by hunters for their fur or by the introduced fox population.
 We fortunately saw no rats, and the only foxes we encountered were domesticated and dependent on human handouts.
 One actually approached us and expressed confusion when no snacks were forthcoming.

 For more than 30 years, Unalaska’s economy has been based primarily on commercial fishing, seafood processing and marine transportation.
 Visitors are constantly reminded of a vibrant marine industry dependent on boats, supplies, and support.
 There are several marinas with dozens of huge boats, dry docks, welding shops, and container loaders handling the millions of cod, pollack, and crab caught during the two fishing seasons: winter (A) and early summer (B).
 Huge piles of crab pots are stacked in every available space, most with a compliment of eagles doing security.
 Ropes and nets of every size and color lie coiled like woven baskets.
 All this equipment requires an enormous work staff with semi-trucks and loaders at the ready to move from one location to the other.
 Not surprisingly, there were also the appearance of castaway machinery, structures, and vehicles slowly rotting or rusting away on the tide.